MatiasCW/GBM-Stock-Price-Predictor/README.md

 # GBM Stock Price Predictor

 This project implements a **Geometric Brownian Motion (GBM)** model to forecast future stock prices using historical daily closing prices.
-The model estimates drift and volatility from data, simulates future price paths, and reports the **median forecast** along with a **95% confidence interval**.
+The model estimates drift and volatility from data, simulates future price paths, and reports the **median forecast** along with a 95% confidence interval.
+Results are automatically saved to an SQLite database.

-> **Disclaimer**: This project is for educational purposes only and is **not financial advice**.
+> **Disclaimer**: This project is for educational purposes only and is not financial advice.
 GBM is a simplified model and does not capture dividends, jumps, regime changes, or macroeconomic effects.

 ---

 ## Files

-- `stock_predictor.py` — Main Python script
+- `simple_gbm_predictor_days.py` — Main Python script
+- `forecasts.db` — SQLite database (created automatically)
 - `README.md` — Project documentation

 ---